hmightypirate/AllMyCircuits/examples/motor_control_encoder_and_systick/Readme.md

+# Introduction

-Control of two pololu motors with encoders.
+Control of two pololu motors with their respective encoders

-Pinout:
+The encoder ticks are read periodically using the Systick timer.

+* Timer 2 is used to count the number of ticks of the left encoder
+* Timer 3 is used to count the number of ticks of the right encoder (TODO)
+* Timer 4 is used for the PWM of the two motors: CH3 for the left motor and CH4 for the right motor

+## Pinout (FIXME: check and complete)
 PC13 -> Internal LED.
 PB08 and PB09 -> Timer 4 PWM CH3 (left motor) and CH4 (right motor).
 PB12 and PB13 -> Motor driver control pins for left motor.
    L        L  -> brake low
    H        L  -> forward